romainsdatascience/romainsdatascience.github.io/_posts/2020-04-10-BreastCancerWisconsin.md

   image: "images/datahorizontal.jpg"
 excerpt: "Classification of cancerous tumors on the Breast Cancer Wisconsin dataset"
 classes: wide
+author_profile: false
 ---

-In this project, I will apply basic classification models on the Breast Cancer Wisconsin dataset.
-The main subject of discussion is centered around the different basic classification models and the best way to preprocess the data according to the model we use.
+In this project, we will apply basic classification models on the Breast Cancer Wisconsin dataset.
+The discussion is centered around the different basic classification models and the best way to preprocess the data according to the model we use.
 Nevertheless, this project also include brief data profiling, exploration data analysis and feature selection sections.

 **Description of the data:**

-This dataset regroups data on cells located in the breast mass.
+The dataset regroups data on cells located in the breast mass.
 Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.

 **Attribute Information:**